Close Banner

 Where to stay in San Diego - Gaslamp Quarter

-The Omni San Diego Hotel (as low as $186 a night) is in the historic Gaslamp Quarter and is steps from the trolly.
+The Omni San Diego Hotel (as low as $235 a night) is in the historic Gaslamp Quarter and is steps from the trolly.
 The tadpoles love getting a backpack with an activity book, crayons and more when we check in.
-The cookies and milk the first night of stay is a nice touch!
+The cookies and milk you receive the first night of your stay is a nice touch!

-The newer InterContinental San Diego (as low as $343 a night) is in the heart of everything — the water, downtown and the nearby Gaslamp District.
+The newer InterContinental San Diego (as low as $338 a night) is in the heart of everything — the water, downtown and the nearby Gaslamp District.
 Plus it has a rooftop pool for dramatic views! it offers laid-back luxury and is pet friendly.
+It's our pick for a hotel that has everything.

 We hope you've found this overview of where to stay in San Diego hopful in planning your visit to San Diego.
-You'll find more resources and tips inside our San Diego Planning Guide.
+You'll find more resources and tips in our San Diego Planning Guide.

 Related: Our Best Tips on Packing for a Beach Vacation with Kids